-Erling Haaland and Jude Bellingham are just two of the reasons Borussia Dortmund should make short work of Sporting Lisbon in the UEFA Champions League.
-Allow bundesliga.com to elaborate...
+Borussia Dortmund may be without goal machine Erling Haaland, but players like Jude Bellingham, Marco Reus, and Donyell Malen mean that there are several reasons Dortmund should make short work of Sporting Lisbon in the UEFA Champions League. bundesliga.com presents five...

 2) Bellingham blossoming

 He may only be 18 years old, but Bellingham has already proven himself worthy of his place at the heart of the Dortmund midfield.
 His goal against Besiktas made him the youngest player to score in two consecutive Champions League games, beating Kylian Mbappe’s previous record by seven days.
 In addition to that goal, the midfielder has three Champions League assists, including setting up the winner against Sporting in these sides’ first meeting this year.
 Since then, Bellingham has also scored once and set up two more in the Bundesliga, playing every single Bundesliga and Champions League minute in the process.
 His will be one of the first names on the teamsheet for the trip to Lisbon.